 Shopventory tracks costs over time by "Lot"

-A "Lot" is a batch of units that are received for an article of inventory.
+A "Lot" is a batch of units that are received for an item of inventory.

 For instance, if I add a quantity of 12 units to one of my products, I have added a Lot that contains 12 units to that particular product.